Spring is just around the corner. Thus, it’s time to lose those extra pounds from the winter season for many people.

 Exaggeratedly, you can imagine this effect like a hyperactive sugar shock in children.

 But this process works worse and worse in people since they become insulin resistant due to the Standard American Diet (SAD) or Western Pattern Diet (WPD).

-Lack of activity is the consequence of being overweight and not the other way around.
+Lack of activity is the consequence of being overweight and not vice versa.

-Accordingly, more than half of the U.S. population already suffers from pre-diabetes (Menke et al. 201517).
+Accordingly, more than half of the U.S. population already suffers pre-diabetes (Menke et al. 201517).

 However, there is a type of cell that is not affected by insulin resistance.
-Fat cells blithely continue to store the supplied energy other cells no longer consume.
+Fat cells blithely store the supplied energy other cells no longer consume.

 In my opinion, it is, therefore, time to stop seeing the obesity epidemic as an activity or calorie issue.
-Instead, we need to tackle it at the endocrine system, where it originates.
+Instead, we must tackle it in the endocrine system, where it originates.